FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/container.md

   shadow,
   while a lower value makes the shadow sharper and more defined.

-- **Spread:** Controls the spread radius of the shadow.
-Increasing this value will expand the area that the shadow covers, making it appear larger and more extensive.
+- **Spread:** Controls the **spread radius of the shadow**. **Increasing** this value will **expand** the area that the shadow covers, making it appear larger.

-- **Offset X & Offset Y:** These properties set the horizontal (X) and vertical (Y) displacement of the shadow relative to the widget. **Offset X** shifts the shadow horizontally, and **Offset Y** moves it vertically.
-Positive values move the shadow right and down, respectively, while negative values move it left and up.
+- **Offset X & Offset Y:** These properties set the horizontal (X) and vertical (Y) displacement of the shadow relative to the widget.

+  **Offset X** shifts the shadow horizontally, and **Offset Y**
+    moves it vertically.
+  Positive values move the shadow right and down, respectively, while negative
+      values move it left and up.

+Here's a quick demo to show the box shadow property in Container:

+<div class="video-container"><iframe src="https://www.loom.
+com/embed/afde4e70630a4ff4aa6d7ce6831f7731?sid=1ad86738-3f6b-4b83-a91c-e033da1976a7" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 ## Gradient Properties